cedricdelpoux/gatsby-source-google-docs/docs/options.md

                 fieldsMapper: {createdTime: "date", name: "title"},
                 // To add default fields values
                 fieldsDefault: {draft: false},
-                // To do not replace Google images urls by local ones
-                // Usefull if you decide to do not use `gatsby-transformer-remark`
-                replaceGoogleImages: false
                 // For a better stack trace and more information
                 // Usefull when you open a issue to report a bug
                 debug: true,